-Light and fresh, but not lacking in flavor.
-Spring vegetable pizza has a lemon, basil ricotta base, topped with delicious fresh vegetables of the season, this is a delicious pizza as the weather warms up.
+Light and fresh, but not lacking in flavor, Spring Vegetable Pizza has a lemon, basil ricotta base.
+Topped with fresh vegetables of the season, this is a delicious pizza as the weather warms up.

 The dough recipe makes 24 ounces which makes 2, 13 inch pizzas.
 I like to freeze the other half of the dough so I know I always have some ready to go when the pizza urge strikes.
 Which is more often than not and since this is a relatively healthy pizza, feel free to indulge whenever you like.